williampettersson/ContactsServer/README.md

 ## HTTP Status Code Summary

 - 200 OK - Everything worked as expected.
+- 201 Created - The request has been fulfilled, resulting in the creation of a new resource.
 - 400 Bad Request - The reques was unacceptable, often due to missing a required parameter.
 - 404 Not Found - The requested resource doesn't exist.
 - 500 Server Error - Something went wrong on our end.